Featured Team Members: Morgan Seymour, LCSW

 If I find that a student’s self-harming behavior is connected to suicidal thoughts, I give that student-specific Individual Goal Plans (weekly assignments) about the relationship between these thoughts and behaviors.
 I help him understand and become aware of this connection.
 Then, I create a safe space for him to talk openly about what lies beneath the surface of his actions.

-At Open Sky, we keep students safe under supervision 24/7.
+At Open Sky, we make supervision and support our priorities 24/7.
 Our group model supports this by having small teams (average 7 to 10 students per team) with a ratio of at least 1 guide for every 3 students.
 The team structure itself can be therapeutic for boys who struggle with self-harm or suicidal ideation.
 If a new student walks into Team G and realizes that other boys have struggled with the same thing, it’s easier to form connections, support each other, and hold each other accountable in the process of healing.
 It’s not about normalizing the destructive thoughts and behavior.
 It’s about these boys recognizing they are not alone.
 Our team can help and “hold up the mirror,” encouraging each new student to show himself love instead of self-judgment.
 We have students at all stages of their Open Sky experience who are at different points in their own personal growth.
 This diversity allows our students to show up for each other in beautiful ways.

 At Open Sky, we also have specific interventions if a student needs even closer supervision.
 Through collaboration with the guides, I may determine that a safety watch is necessary for the student’s safety.
 Sometimes the student himself tells me verbally or in his behavior that he has the urge to self-harm and doesn’t feel safe.
 This shows that he is open to getting help.
 He finds relief once he is on the watch and receiving the immediate help that he needs.

 While on a high safety watch, If a student shows that he’s beginning to build a foundation of coping skills and tools to support safe behavior, I will move him to a medium safety watch and eventually off the watch.
-Safety watches are an important intervention because of the obvious—the student’s physical safety—but it is also an ideal time for the student to become aware of and reflect on negative patterns and how to change them.
+Safety watches are an important intervention because of the obvious—the student’s physical safety—but it is also an ideal time for the student to become aware of and reflect on negative patterns and how to shift them moving forward.
 Once trust has been rebuilt internally for the student and between him and his guides, his peers, and myself, we will take him off the watch.

 First and foremost, my clinical approach comes from a place of compassion.
 I never shame the student; I seek to understand him.
 I don’t expect everything to click for him right away.
 Instead, I strive to listen, teach, and coach.